About Moog Sub 37

 The Filter, Contour Generators & Output Section

-In addition, the Sub 37’s Multidrive uses the same two distortion circuits as the Sub Phatty, one lying before the filter, the other after it.
+In addition, the Sub37’s Multidrive uses the same two distortion circuits as the Sub Phatty, one lying before the filter, the other after it.
 However, without the extra gain and distortion made possible by the Sub 37’s feedback, the earlier synth’s overdrive was tame by comparison.

 He then pointed out something that I had noticed, but not remarked upon: you can adjust the generators’ parameters and hear the results while holding a note, which is not always the case with other hybrids or VAs.

 The Sub 37’s front panel certainly seems a bit more extensive than that of its Sub Phatty forebear.

 In fact, when I patched a simple AD click, it was so fast as to be almost inaudible.
-One unexpected consequence of this is that you can create AM and FM sounds using looping contour generators to modulate the self-oscillating VCF and the VCA.
+Unexpected consequence of this is that you can create AM and FM sounds using looping contour generators to modulate the self-oscillating VCF and the VCA.
 At the slow end of the spectrum, I found the Attack, Hold and Release stages to be around 10s as quoted, and the Decay to be closer to 20s.

 The output panel is the final stage in the audio signal path.
-There wouldn’t be much to say about this except that two of my criticisms of the Sub Phatty were that (firstly) there was no master audio on/off switch and (secondly) the master volume control was in series with the headphone volume knob so that, when the master was turned down, the headphones were silent.
+There wouldn’t be much to say about this except that two of my criticisms of the Sub Phatty were that there was’t master audio on/off switch and the master volume control was in series with the headphone volume knob so that, when the master was turned down, the headphones were silent.

 Modulation, Arpeggios & Sequences